 - Mobility and Independent Living Skills

 - General Services

 Services are for people with physical, emotional, and mental disabilities to help them find or return to work; living skills, individual living for visually impaired, counseling, communication skills, training and employment opportunities, and more.

 116 Childress Street, 37920

-Provides information and assistance to individuals with disabilities by providing demonstrations of assistive technology apps and equipment; accepting donated assistive technology devise and equipment, durable medical equipment and computers that are cleaned, repaired and then provided for long-term loans to individuals with communication, vision and physical disabilities.
+Provides information and assistance to individuals with disabilities by providing demonstrations of assistive technology apps and equipment; accepting donated assistive technology device and equipment, durable medical equipment and computers that are cleaned, repaired and then provided for long-term loans to individuals with communication, vision and physical disabilities.
 Donations encouraged and appreciated.

 Telecommunication for the Deaf and Hard of Hearing, Inc.

 940 Thayer Ave. #8009, Silver Spring, MD 20910

 TDI shapes America’s public policy in telecommunications, media, and information technology to advance the interests of all people who are deaf, hard of hearing, late-deafened, deafblind, and deaf-plus (with other disabilities).